15 Psychological Techniques to Enhance Intelligence & Boost Memory

 9. Food, Movement, and Thinking Skills Connection

-Exercise: Researchers in Australia say that blood flow to the brain goes up when you exercise, which can help improve your thinking and understanding skills.
+Brain-Boosting Foods: Include foods like blueberries, walnuts, and salmon in your meals.
+Exercise: Researchers in Australia say that blood flow to the brain increases when you exercise, which can help improve your thinking and understanding skills.

 Nutritional psychiatry: Your brain on food - Harvard Health.

-Eating good foods that have many vitamins, minerals, and antioxidants helps the brain and keeps it safe from oxidative stress.
-"Waste" (free radicals) is made when the body uses oxygen, which can hurt cells.
+Eating nutrient-rich foods filled with vitamins, minerals, and antioxidants supports brain health and protects it from oxidative stress.
+"Waste" (free radicals) is produced when the body uses oxygen, and this can damage cells.

-10. Mindfulness and Meditation: How to Get Your Mind Clear
+10. Mindfulness and Meditation: How to Clear Your Mind

-Mindfulness helps the brain focus better and handle emotions well.
-Regular meditation improves memory, attention, and even emotional intelligence.
-It helps the mind and makes overall health better.
+Mindfulness helps the brain focus better and manage emotions effectively.
+Regular meditation enhances memory, attention, and even emotional intelligence.
+It supports mental well-being and improves overall health.

 Mindfulness meditation

-Focus on You can concentrate on your breath moment, without thoughts or passing judgment, by observing your thoughts and feelings.
-For example, notice how it feels to enter and exit your body.
+Focus on your breath in the moment, without thoughts or passing judgment, by observing your thoughts and feelings.
+For example, notice how it feels to breathe in and out and how it enters and exits your body.

-One type of meditation is mantra meditation, in which you simply repeat a soothing word or phrase or even make mental images of places or things that help relax and calm your mind.
+One type of meditation is mantra meditation, where you simply repeat a calming word or phrase or even visualize places or things that help relax and calm your mind.

 Mindfulness programs

 Some programs combine meditation with other activities, such as discussion sessions.
-For example, mindfulness-based stress reduction teaches mindfulness and other ways to help people apply what they have learned to stressful situations.
+For example, mindfulness-based stress reduction teaches mindfulness and other techniques to help people apply what they have learned to stressful situations.

-Mindfulness and meditation help people manage stress and improve the quality of sleep, good thinking, high blood pressure, and well-being; they also reduce the risk of heart disease.
+Mindfulness and meditation help people manage stress and improve sleep quality, mental clarity, blood pressure, and overall well-being; they also lower the risk of heart disease.

-You can find a quiet, comfortable place to be mindful and meditate when it could be any place you like.
-You can sit in a chair or on the floor, keeping your back straight but not stiff.
+You can find a quiet, comfortable place to practice mindfulness and meditate, anywhere you like.
+You can sit in a chair or on the floor, keeping your back straight but relaxed.

-11. Boosting Brain Power: Digital Tools to Enhance Your Cognitive Skills
+11. Boosting Brain Power: Digital Tools to Improve Your Cognitive Skills

-Create flashcards based on your learning goals and let AI remind you when it is time to review them at scientifically optimal intervals.
+Create flashcards that match your learning goals and let AI remind you when it’s time to review them at scientifically optimal intervals.

-It would be interesting to take the well-established concept of intelligence quotient (IQ) and introduce a multiple of this, a 300 IQ; unfortunately, this is virtually absurd.
-But knowledge expansion and the ability to undergo and accomplish challenges are the things that count.
+It would be interesting to take the well-established concept of intelligence quotient (IQ) and imagine a multiple of it, like a 300 IQ; unfortunately, this is almost impossible.
+However, what really matters is the expansion of knowledge and the ability to take on and succeed in challenges.

 There have been only 11 known records of the highest IQs, estimated to range from 250 to 300.
-These persons are indeed intelligent and have greatly impacted the fields they study in.
-Read more about these great minds and their accomplishments.
+These individuals are indeed highly intelligent and have made significant impacts on their fields.
+Read more about these exceptional minds and their accomplishments.

 1. Young Hoon Kim.